Green Finance Dashboard

 Biodiversity protection is an increasingly salient issue in China.
 The country’s rapid economic growth and urbanization in recent decades have led to widespread habitat loss and nature degradation.
 In an effort to reverse this trend, China’s leaders are stressing the link between biodiversity and economic growth, and taking new efforts to protect nature.
 In 2021, China assumed the presidency of the 15th Conference of Parties (COP15) to the Convention on Biological Diversity, announced new conservation efforts, including the creation of the Kunming Biodiversity Fund, the establishment of China’s first national park system, and new financing for nature.

 China aims to have 80% of the country’s total energy mix from non-fossil fuels by 2060.
 This will require a rapid transition away from coal, and massive investments in renewables and other clean energy technologies.
 China today is already leading the world in renewable energy capacity, and is making substantial investments for the future.

-China is one of the world’s largest markets for green bonds, having issued a total value of $94 billion in domestic and overseas markets in 2021.
+China is one of the world’s largest markets for green bonds, having reached a total of $212.8 billion stock by the end of 2022.
 At the same time, it is experiencing a positive trend in ESG investing.
 This has been led by a strong government approach which emphasizes green finance as a strategic priority.
 China will need 487 trillion RMB (around $77 trillion) in green investment in the next 30 years to meet its carbon neutrality goals.

 China Carbon Emissions